dmhenaopa/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + 2-path: Add /action to the PATH.
 + 3-paths: Counts the number of directories in the PATH.
 + 4-global_variables: Lists environment variables.
++ 5-local_variables: Lists all local variables and environment variables, and functions.